CourseReps/ECEN689-Fall2018/Miscellaneous/Critiques/Objecties_group7.md

-  + Data sets collected from a quantum computing project, which compares pure adiabatic quantum computing solution with a hybrid adiabatic quantum computing and classical QUBO (quadratic unconstrained binary optimization) solver to solve the quadratic travelling salesperson (QTSP) problem.
+  + Data sets collected from a quantum computing project, which compares pure adiabatic quantum computing solution with a hybrid adiabatic quantum computing and classical QUBO (quadratic unconstrained binary optimization) solver to solve the quadratic traveling salesperson (QTSP) problem.
+    - We need to process results from the quantum computer simulator, the actual quantum computer, and the hybrid solution to the QUBO-based QTSP formulation.
+      * How to visualize the simulation and experimental data sets
+      * How to process the data to improve our QUBO encoding for the QTSP problem